fartg/rbxcat/README.md

 end)
 ```

-Now that we have an event listener on player joining, we want to give them money!
+Now that we have an event listener on player joining, we want to give them money.
 We can do that in a simple while (...) loop wrapped in a coroutine.

 ```lua
 game.Players.PlayerAdded:Connect(function(player)